svlad-90/DLT-Message-Analyzer/md/grouped_view/grouped_view.md

 The view provides the following information regarding each tree level:
 - number of messages, entries
 - number of messages, percent
-- number of messages, average per second
+- number of messages, the average per second
 - payload size, bytes
 - payload size, percent
-- payload size, average per second
+- payload size, the average per second

 # How does it look like?